Hackley Public Library

 Wireless Internet Access

-The Hackley Public Library also offers free public Internet access for persons with wireless-enabled portable computers, personal digital assistants (PDAs) and other devices.
+The Hackley Public Library also offers free public Internet access for persons with wireless-enabled devices.

 This service, which allows individuals to connect to the Internet from the Hackley Public Library using their own equipment, uses the Library’s network resources.
-Anyone using the Library’s wireless service must abide by the Library’s Internet Access policy.
-Users who violate the terms of this policy or other library policies or who use the network for abusive, malicious or illegal activity will be banned from the network and may be subject to prosecution.
+Anyone using the Library’s wireless service must abide by this Internet Access policy.

 October 31, 1997